MOSEK/Mosek.jl/README.md

 Documentation
 -------------

-All functions and constants in the Mosek.jl are briefly documented [here](doc/Mosek-Functions.rst).
+All functions and constants in the Mosek.jl are briefly documented in docs strings, and an HTML reference can be built using `Documenter.jl`.

 For a more complete description of functions, please refer to [the MOSEK C API documentation](http://docs.mosek.com/7.0/capi/index.html).

-The General Convex interface is not documented at all, but the example `nlo1.jl` show the general idea.

 `MathProgBase` interface
 ------------------------